Ventricular septal defect (VSD)

 - Write down signs and symptoms you or your child has had and for how long.

-- Write down key medical information, including other health problems and the names of any medications you or your child is taking.
+- Write down key medical information, including other health problems and the names of any medications you or your child is taking, or procedures you or your child have had (including reports).

 - Find a family member or friend who can come with you to the appointment, if possible.
 Someone who accompanies you can help remember what the doctor says.